1imo/Linney-Hardware-Checkout/README.md

 Search bar with some interactivity created (usually I leave UX till last as I think it is the polishing streak and a nice way to end a project).

 I also found out today that my monitors and laptop's colour calibration is wayyyy off - I looked at one of the mobile designs using Figma's mirror functionality and the accent green is not as prominent as I could see it.
-I will still have to go with the flow - I am not redesigning a fourth time
+I will still have to go with the flow - I am not redesigning a fourth time.

+Right, I'm kind of going back on myself but, I got some feedback from some designers on discord and they gave me some colours to try out.
+A friend of mine (afk) then rated the new colours and said "it looks official now."
+Looks like the green and red didn't go together.
+So they're getting cchanged to the suggested colours and the font inside the green needs to be bolder or larger to meet accessibillity standards.
+Design has been uploaded